Examples

 Setup.
 The original prediction score is already strong, so calibration has less room to help.

 What happened.
-AIPW is already hard to beat, PPI does not offer an advantage, and richer calibration rules are close but not the main story.
+AIPW is already hard to beat, PPI does not offer an advantage, and richer calibration rules are close but secondary.
 At this labeled sample size, the PPI-implied score is visibly over-scaled relative to the outcome level.

 Takeaway.
-If the original prediction score is already strong, raw AIPW may already be the right default and calibration may change little.
+If the original prediction score is already strong, raw AIPW may remain the default and calibration may change little.

 Representative forest comparison plot at n equals 500 showing smooth calibration curves for the raw AIPW score, the PPI-implied rescaled score, linear calibration, and smooth monotone calibration.